trojanink/University-projects/README.md

 # University projects
 Some of the projects I developed during my studies at University of Thessaly, Electrical & Computer Engineering Dpt.

-Programming in C
+  1.Programming in C

-Numerical Analysis & Matlab Programming techniques
+  2.Numerical Analysis & Matlab Programming techniques

-Computer Architecture, Principles and Design in Verilog
+  3.Computer Architecture, Principles and Design in Verilog

-Assembly Programming
+  4.Assembly Programming